THIS PAINTING HAS BEEN SOLD

 IF YOU ARE INTERESTED IN COMMISSIONING ARTWORK BY BEVERLEY

-Beverley Egan was born in Mullewa on the 21 August 1961.
+Beverley Egan was born in Mullewa in August 1961.
 Beverley is a Yamatji woman and speaks the Wadjarri language.
 She maintains very strong links with her country and traditional culture in the Murchison/Gascoyne Region and regularly returns for family events.
 Her cousin is Betty Egan and her niece is Loretta Egan, both well-known artists.

 Beverley has lived most of her life in Perth with her husband (who is also Yamatji) and her two sons.
 She began painting five years ago when she was taught by her niece Loretta and has also worked with Bundi Arts, working with ceramic art.